Five Illegal Immigration Myths Debunked

 There is now a mountain of research on voting fraud and fact-checkers like Politifact have worked overtime on the issue.
 It's a myth, one the President of the United States kept alive to explain his popular vote loss in 2016 and to provide a basis for voter suppression efforts in some conservative states.

 Politifact: "Allegations of undue influence over American elections have become fairly commonplace in the Trump era.
 Trump himself has repeatedly claimed the existence of massive voter fraud and election rigging, which we’ve debunked again and again and again and again and again and again and again."

 "There’s zero evidence of even dozens, let alone millions, of non citizens voting in this or any other election," said according to David Becker, the executive director of the Center for Election Innovation & Research, a non-profit focused on election integrity."

-Ellen Weintraub, the chairwoman of the Federal Election Commission, recently addressed Trump's allegations of voter fraud generally.
+Ellen Weintraub, the chairwoman of the Federal Election Commission, addressed Trump's allegations of voter fraud generally several years ago.

 Politico: “People have studied this.
 Academics have studied this.
 Lawyers have studied this.
 The government has studied this.
 Democrats have studied this.
 Republicans have studied this,” she continued.
 “And no one can find any evidence of rampant voter fraud either historically or particularly in the 2016 elections.”

 And, how about President Trump's infamous Voter Fraud Commission?
 Trump claimed he shut it down because the states wouldn't cooperate, but that is a lie.
 No one on the panel could find evidence of voter fraud by undocumented immigrants or anyone else.